pantheon-systems/documentation/source/content/guides/logs-pantheon/04-automate-log-downloads.md

 ### Collect Logs

-You can collect your logs after you have successfully created your script.
+You can collect your logs after you [create your script](/guides/logs-pantheon/automate-log-downloads#create-a-script).

 1. Navigate to the `site-logs` directory and then execute the script below to download the logs.